Levermann Strategy

 10. Price today vs price 1 year ago

-Annual performance.
-Here, the Levermann strategy compares the current price with the price from a year ago.
+Yearly performance.
+Here, in the Levermann strategy, the current price is compared to the price from one year ago.

 PointsAnnual performance